How to update an old and damaged vintage dresser using paint and stain

 The dresser was definitely a good candidate for a furniture makeover.
 I like the design of this chest of drawers with lovely details on the feet but it had seen better days.
 It appeared that someone had attempted to redo it.
 They really gave the top a fierce sanding.
 The dresser’s top had been sanded down where there was not much wood left on the surface.
 It also had this green, wood board.
 Does anyone know what it is?
 I have researched it and can’t find anything.
 If you know what it is and why it’s green, please email me.
 You can see where the veneer has been removed.
 The drawer fronts were not in mint condition as well.
 Veneer was damaged and fixing veneer is always tricky if not impossible.

 My plan was to stain the top and the drawer fronts to match.
 But the green wood does NOT look good stained and I do not like using gel stain.
 It compromises the wood grain and the original look of the wood (just my opinion).

 Therefore, my plans had to be revised a bit.
-I would have to paint the entire dresser or add a new wood top.
+I would have to go for painted furniture or add a new wood top.
 And unfortunately, buying wood now is out of the question, so I am going with painting.
-I really wanted to keep the dresser in its original state as much as possible.

 We worked in sections, heating up a small area and then using our paint scraper to get underneath the damaged veneer and raising it up until it could be removed.

 Look at the beautiful wood.
 There were a few scratches and dings, but that was fine with me!
 I did not want to sand too much.
-While sanding one of the drawers, we noticed that green colored wood surfacing.
+While sanding one of the drawer fronts, we noticed that green colored wood surfacing.

 Painting the Vintage Dresser

-My plan was to paint the dresser with Dixie Belle’s Farmhouse Green.
+My plan was to chalk paint the dresser with Dixie Belle’s Farmhouse Green.
 Like we did this hutch top makeover you can see HERE.
 I like this chalk paint color so much.
 But I didn’t have any ughhh!
 And I didn’t want to have to order paint and wait (yep, inpatient).

 Adding the Top Coat